e-Learning Blog

 >What kind of LMS is Totara Learn?
 Introduction to features and use cases

-・Merit 1: Standardization and Efficiency of Education
+・Merit 1: Standardization and Efficiency of Training

 ・Merit 2: Strategic Development through Visualization of Learning Data

-・Merit 3: Enhancing On-Site Capabilities through Multilingual Support
+・Merit 3: Enhancing On-site Capabilities through Multilingual Support

 ・Merit 4: Increased Motivation and Reduced Turnover